r-lib/fs/README.md

 fs functions always convert the input paths to UTF-8 and return results as UTF-8 encoded paths.
 This gives you path encoding consistency across OSs.

 All fs functions are vectorized.
-They accept one or more input vectors and return equivalent vectors as outputs.
+They accept character vectors as input and return equivalent character vectors as outputs.

 fs functions use a consistent naming convention.
 Because base R's functions were gradually added over time there are a number of different conventions used